bulk-reviewer/bulk-reviewer/README.md

 2. Move the AppImage to the "Forensics and Reporting" folder on the BitCurator desktop.

-3. Make the `BulkReviewer-x.x.x-x86_64.AppImage` executable (`chmod a+x FILE` in terminal or by right-clicking the AppImage, selecting Properties, and then selecting "Allow executing file as program" under the Permissions tab)
+3. Make the Bulk Reviewer AppImage executable (with `chmod a+x FILE` in terminal or by right-clicking the AppImage, selecting Properties, and then selecting "Allow executing file as program" under the Permissions tab).

-4. Double-click the `BulkReviewer-x.x.x-x86_64.AppImage`.
+4. Double-click the AppImage.
 A prompt will ask if you want to integrate Bulk Reviewer with your system.
 Choose "Yes" to install Bulk Reviewer.

 From this point forward, Bulk Reviewer can be launched by selecting it from the Applications menu or double-clicking on the AppImage file in the "Forensics and Reporting" folder.